 6. Upon completing the Proposal section of the Eagle Scout Service Project Workbook, the Eagle candidate must contact the Black River Advancement Chair for initial acceptance of the concept.
 The Advancement Chair will assign you a District Eagle Adviser.
 (Do not start working on the project until you have done this!)
-The Black River Advancement Chair:
+The acting Black River Advancement Chair:

 7. The assigned District Eagle Adviser will read your proposal and make suggestions for your consideration and once satisfied will sign off on your project.
 This is the fourth and final signature on page 10 of the Workbook.

 8. Once the District Eagle adviser has signed the Eagle Scout Service Project Workbook, you may then start working on the project.

 9. The Eagle candidate will contact the District Eagle Adviser if there are changes which are not anticipated in his write up and which may affect the outcome or scope of the project.(do not wait till after the project is completed – if in doubt, call!)

 10. Once you have completed the project and have done the final write up, you will need the signature of the Benefiting Organization rep and the Scoutmaster’s signature on page 20.

 11. A representative from the Troop should go online and fill out the hours for your project on the Community Service website, print a certificate documenting the project service hours and provide to the Eagle candidate to include with the paperwork for Council.